jhuckaby/OpenBox/README.md

 * [CocoaDialog](https://github.com/mstratman/cocoadialog)
 	* This tool provides command-line access to Mac OS X native dialogs and more.
 * [Mac::FSEvents](http://search.cpan.org/perldoc?Mac::FSEvents)
-	* This is a Perl module which provides access to the Mac OS X FSEvents API, for instant notification for changed files.
+	* This is a Perl module which provides access to the Mac OS X FSEvents API, for instant notification of changed files.
 * [IO::Pty::Easy](http://search.cpan.org/perldoc?IO::Pty::Easy)
 	* This module allows a script to drive command-line tools such as Rsync and SSH, even providing passwords when prompted.
 * [JSON::PP](http://search.cpan.org/perldoc?JSON::PP)